Reports in TOP-Energy

 If you need the data report as an Excel file, open it in Microsoft Word and save it as an HTML file (filtered web page).
 You can open this HTML file with Microsoft Excel, edit and save it as an XLSX file.
 Alternatively, copy and paste the data from the Word document into an Excel file using the key combinations <STRG>+<A>, <STRG>+<C>, and <STRG>+<V>.

 The report is also called the Word report on economic evaluation.
-It refers to the data of an eValuate module.
+It refers to the data of a Variant comparison.

-The eValuate report contains all essential information about the eValuate module, the variants considered in it, and the results of the simulation and optimization.
+The Variant comparison report contains all essential information about the Variant comparison, the variants considered in it, and the results of the simulation and optimization.
 It is called the economic and ecological report.
 Firstly, it presents an overview of the variants from an economic and ecological point of view, then in detail, and finally in comparison with each other.
-The following figure shows an example of some pages of an eValuate report.
+The following figure shows an example of some pages of a Variant comparison report.

-The eValuate report contains line, pie, and bar charts; tables; and text.
+The Variant comparison report contains line, pie, and bar charts; tables; and text.
 It is equipped with a cover sheet and a table of contents.
 The report is structured by main headings and subheadings.
-You can vary the layout of the eValuate report and replace it by your own templates.
+You can vary the layout of the Variant comparison report and replace it by your own templates.
 For more information, see the article on the Word report on economic evaluation.

 Then a dialog box appears, which reports the successful saving and offers the possibility to open the report (see the following figure).